 When you couple the interest rate rise with the recent changes in stamp duty and taxation, landlords are likely to feel pinched in the coming months.
 Here at The Mortgage Genie, we’re well-versed in finding the best mortgages for buy-to-let landlords, so we can help you explore your options and find the best way forward with the new interest rate increase.

 While the Bank of England’s rate increase will drive up mortgage repayments, the news is very good for savers.
 Like mortgages, savings accounts are also linked to the base rate, except the increase will see people’s account earning more interest.
 Though banks and building societies are traditionally slow to pass on the benefits to savers, numerous big-name organisations have already announced plans to share the positive effect early with their customers.

 So, the base rate increase has given a lot of us food for thought, but it’s something that can be well managed if you plan well and manage your finances.
-The Mortgage Genie is always on hand to deliver great independent mortgage advice, so don’t hesitate to get in touch with our team or give us a call on 033 33 44 33 72.
+The Mortgage Genie is always on hand to deliver great comprehensive mortgage advice, so don’t hesitate to get in touch with our team or give us a call on 033 33 44 33 72.